UConn@COP Fellowship Program

 UConn@COP Student Selection Committee

 A committee of 12 faculty and staff members representing a variety of academic programs and institutes evaluate student applications and recommend approximately 14 students to participate in the fellowship program each year.
-The UConn@COP28 selection committee is comprised of:
+The UConn@COP selection committee is comprised of:

 • Davis Chacon Hurtado, Assistant Research Professor, School of Engineering